initialguess/CSE534_NDN_Project/fabric-ndn.md

 ```
 :::

-## Using the variables set above, you can now run the follwing bash commands
+### Using the variables set above, run the following bash commands
 ::: {.cell .code}

 ```bash